python-attrs/cattrs/docs/unstructuring.rst

 sequences), and fields annotated as tuples will not be affected (since tuples are not mutable sequences in the first place).

-Similar logic applies to the set hierarchy.
+Similar logic applies to the set and mapping hierarchies.

 Make sure you're using the types from ``collections.abc`` on Python 3.9+, and from ``typing`` on older Python versions.